On the morning of March 9, 2018, my mother-in-law and I decided to take a trip to the Buena Vista Lagoon in Oceanside, California.

 Let’s go upstairs to the observation deck!

-Many guest speakers lecture here at the Nature Center.
-The public is always free to join.
+Many guest speakers lecture here and the public is always free to join.

 The End of the Road